QUICK ANSWER

 - Transfer property between family members

-- Release a claim to property without guaranteeing ownership
+- Release a claim to property without warranting ownership

 A quitclaim deed is a valid conveyance.
 Students sometimes believe a quitclaim deed is somehow "less valid" than a warranty deed.
 It is not.
 Both are valid deeds that transfer ownership.
 The difference is in the warranties, not in the transfer itself.